Best Offer in Compromise Service in Los Angeles

 What If You Agree To The Notice Of Deficiency?

 If you noticed that the IRS is correct, you should not challenge it.
-All you have to do is to complete the Form 5564, which is the Notice of Deficiency.
-Then you can send it to the agency that issued the Notice of Deficiency.
-After that, you can get a bill, which will contain the amount equivalent to your unpaid taxes.
-On top of that, you will have to pay penalties and interests for your late tax payment.
-You will also receive this bill if you don’t respond to the Notice of Deficiency within 90 days.
+All you have to do is complete Form 5564, which is the Notice of Deficiency.
+Then you can send it to the agency that issued the IRS Notice of Deficiency in Los Angeles.
+After that, you will receive a bill, which will contain the amount equivalent to your unpaid taxes.
+On top of that, you will have to pay IRS tax penalties in Los Angeles and IRS late payment penalties in Los Angeles for your late tax payment.
+You will also receive this bill if you don’t respond to the IRS Notice of Deficiency within 90 days.
+To ease your situation, you can also explore options for IRS tax relief in Los Angeles.

 It is better if you can contact us at XeroTax Strategies after getting your Notice of Deficiency.
 We will evaluate your situation and provide information on what you should do.
 Give us a call today.